 When Thomas decided to create a community garden in the Bushwick section of Brooklyn, originally, the purpose was to clean up a vacant space and provide healthy food for the community.
 “We live in what’s referred to as a food desert,” Thomas says.
 “I’m not aware of any affordable, healthy food options in my neighborhood, but we have a ton of immigrants with a lot of knowledge of how to farm.”

-But now, with two gardens up and working and a third on the way, he’s become more than a little obsessed.
-But what started as a place to merely grow some fresh veggies, “turned into a healing space,” Thomas says, “where people come together to celebrate and have events.
+But now, with with multiple gardens created, he’s become more than a little obsessed.
+What started as a place to merely grow some fresh veggies, “turned into a healing space,” Thomas says, “where people come together to celebrate and have events.
 And we also have workshops on how to grow your own food and the medicinal properties of food.”

-Adding to the knowledge was the diverse community around the garden.
+Creating a successful garden, or gardens in Thomas’s case, requires more than just the right gardening tools.
+As he says, a diverse community was the key to making his gardens flourish.
 “I’m pretty lucky that I live on a street that has a lot of different generations and immigrants from all over the Caribbean, Africa, and Asia.
 I’ve learned a ton about gardening in a little bit of time just by watching these people from around the globe, each bringing their farming practices.
 I get to witness thousands of years of refined farming skills and witness the differences and similarities.
 Listen and pay attention and you pick up a ton of tricks and skills.”

-Thomas’s Good Life Garden grows tomatoes, cucumbers, collard greens and watermelon, among other crops, and food is distributed free, first to the senior center across the street and then to volunteers from the neighborhood.
-The winter is a time for leafy greens, which survive better in the cold.
+Thomas’s Good Life Garden grows tomatoes, cucumbers, collard greens and watermelon, among other crops, and food is distributed for free.
+The winter is a time for different gardening tools and for different crops, like leafy greens, which survive better in the cold.
 The garden also grows a lot of herbs and flowers.
-(If you would like to contribute to the Good Life Garden’s GoFundMe page, go here.)

 “The herbs are important to cultural identity,” Thomas says.
 “They’re amazing seasonings for sure, but herbs are also a major source of medicine for our immigrant community – the things that grandma passed down.”